PeopleAndCode/win8-toronto-events-app/README.md

 ##Known Issues:

--This MSDN thing is incredible inconsistent.
+- MSDN Documentation is incredibly inconsistent.
+    - Certain C# methods listed for classes are not widely available for Windows 8 Store App development see [this](http://www.example.com)